 Over the next 40 days you will see mock draft after mock draft, hot take after hot take of who your favorite team will select.
 It’s impossible to predict who will be selected and in what round.
 And that’s what makes the NFL off-season so intoxicating.

-With over 20 years of Steelers Homer experience, I bring to you an extremely biased yet informative opinion on our beloved “STILLERS”.
 The first edition of this series will focus on the NFL free agency and whom the Steelers should target.

 Subsequent articles will focus on a dream scenario of draft picks for the Steelers.
 With four picks in the top 105 selections, the Pittsburgh Steelers have an excellent opportunity to build upon a successful 2016 season.

 Many anticipate Cockrell signing elsewhere, and that would leave a pretty large gap in a promising secondary.
 The Steelers young secondary exceeded most standards for rookies in the NFL, and they have a strong foundation to build upon.
 Signing an experienced free agent would be an outstanding addition to a young secondary.

 If Cockrell does in fact take his talents elsewhere, expect the Steelers to take a stab at some of the experienced cornerbacks in free agency.

 Even though his career began in hated Cincinnati, cornerback Dre Kirkpatrick seems like a guy that would fit perfectly in Pittsburgh.
 Unfortunately though, it seems as if Kirkpatrick may be commanding too much money for the Steelers at this point.